pascalpp/pascal.com/src/routes/diary/2023-10-27-the-dialog-element/page.md

 </details>

-Much of the information and ideas in this post came from these two YouTube videos by CSS Guru Kevin Powell:
+Much of the information and ideas in this post came from these two YouTube videos by CSS guru Kevin Powell:

 - [Dialog: the easiest way to make a popup modal](https://www.youtube.com/watch?v=TAB_v6yBXIE)
 - [Animate from display: none](https://www.youtube.com/watch?v=4prVdA7_6u0)